openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Other specifications can define further values for the `client_id_scheme` parameter.
 It is RECOMMENDED to use collision-resistant names for such values.

-# Create Request Endpoint {#create_response_uri}
+# Request URI Mode Create {#response_uri_mode_create}

-This endpoint is offered by the Verifier.
-The Wallet sends a request to this endpoint if the Verifier requests so by passing the `create_request_uri` authorization request parameter.
+This request is offered at the Request URI endpoint by the Verifier.
 In case of success, the response is a request object that the Wallet MUST process in the same way as a request object as defined in [@RFC9101].

 The request MUST use the POST method, the https scheme and the media type set to "application/oauth-authz-req+jwt".

 The following parameters are defined:

 `state`:
-: A JSON String containing the value of the corresponding authorization Request's `state` parameter, if present.
+: OPTIONAL.
+A JSON String containing the value of the corresponding authorization Request's `state` parameter, if present.

 `issuer`:
-: A JSON containing an HTTPS URL designating the Issuer URL of the Wallet (acting as a OAuth 2.0 Authorization Server).
+: OPTIONAL.
+A JSON containing an HTTPS URL designating the Issuer URL of the Wallet (acting as a OAuth 2.0 Authorization Server).
 The Verifier MAY obtain the Wallet's metadata by adding the well-know location `oauth-authorization-server` as specified in [@!RFC8414].
-Metadata MAY also be provided by other means, for example in the Wallet attestation.
+Metadata MAY also be provided by other means, for example in the `wallet_metadata`parameter`.

+`wallet_metadata`;
+: OPTIONAL.
+A JSON Object containing metadata parameters as defined in (#as_metadata_parameters).

 `w_nonce`:
-: A JSON String containing as fresh, cryptographically random number with sufficient entropy the Verifier MUST use when creating the signed presentation request object.
+: OPTIONAL.
+A JSON String containing as fresh, cryptographically random number with sufficient entropy the Verifier MUST use when creating the signed presentation request object.

-`client_assertion`
-: A JSON String containing a Wallet attestation along with a proof of possession of the public key as defined in [@!I-D.ietf-oauth-attestation-based-client-auth].
-This assertion is used to authenticate the Wallet towards the Verifier.
+`w_ephm_key`:
+: OPTIONAL.
+A JWK object containing a key the Verifier MUST use to encrypt the request object.

 ### Create Request Response